NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/users.md

 ## Performed Skills

-To see a history of user's performed skill events please visit ``Project -> Users -> Select a User -> Performed Skills``.
-Furthermore you have an ability to remove a single skill event if needed.
+To see a history of a user's performed skill events please visit ``Project -> Users -> Select a User -> Performed Skills``.
+Furthermore you have the ability to remove a single skill event if needed.